JoinColony/node-metamask/Readme.md

 Connect to MetaMask from node.js.

 "Why would I ever want to do that?" - Sometimes you might have scripts / libraries that run in node and require signed transactions that you'd like to use MetaMask for (instead of dealing with private keys).
-This tool functions as a web3 Provider and can connect to pretty much any MetaMask instance remotely.
+This tool functions as a web3 Provider and can be used with pretty much any MetaMask instance remotely.
+Please, only use locally to prevent PITM attacks (if you're brave enough to try it on mainnet).

 Sounds crazy?
 It probably is.
 Also highly experimental.
 Please use with caution.